-Landscape Analysis of Local Organisations providing SRHR Services in LMICs in Sub-Saharan Africa, 2021
+Large Anonymous Donor – Landscape Analysis of Local Organisations providing SRHR Services, 2021

-BroadImpact conducted the end of grant evaluation of the CARAMAL (Community Access to Rectal Artesunate for Malaria) project implemented by Clinton Health Access Initiative (CHAI) and Output 3 of the Supply Grant implemented by MMV (Medicines for Malaria Venture) in DRC, Nigeria and Uganda.
+BroadImpact was contracted to conduct the end-of-grant evaluation for the CARAMAL (Community Access to Rectal Artesunate for Malaria) project, which was implemented by the Clinton Health Access Initiative (CHAI).
+Additionally, the evaluation covered Output 3 of the Supply Grant implemented by MMV (Medicines for Malaria Venture).
+This comprehensive assessment specifically focused on the project’s outcomes and impact across project countries.
+See the full report here

 Advisory on Cold Chain Product Specification and Market Access